microsoft/coyote/docs/concepts/binary-rewriting.md

 will explode (more on this below).
 The good news is that using these "low-level" APIs is uncommon in _most_ user applications/services, but of course some frameworks/library dependencies do use them.

-Regarding (2), the more concurrent code you instrument, the more scheduling decisions Coyote has to explore in every test iteration.
-This exponentially increases how much time you need to test to cover the same code surface of your application.
+Regarding the 2nd issue, the more concurrent code you instrument, the more scheduling decisions Coyote must explore in every test iteration.
+This _exponentially_ increases how much time you need to test to cover the same code surface of your application.
 This is known as state space explosion.
 Since Coyote explores under a test "budget" (such as number of test iterations) the bigger the state space to explore, the less efficient Coyote will be.
 Ideally, you just want to focus on testing your own concurrent code, and not the code of 3rd party frameworks/libraries (which you assume is correct!).
 For this reason, its recommended instead of rewriting every single dependency, to just rewrite DLLs that you (and your team) owns.
 This basically means to focus rewriting the test DLL as well as your production code DLLs, assuming these DLLs only use tasks, `async`/`await` and these kind of "high-level" concurrency primitives.
 Think about this as "component-wise" testing.

 Under the hood, Coyote deals with both of the above problems using a feature called _partially-controlled exploration_.
 In this mode, which is enabled by default when testing a